sunfounder/ai-explorer-lab-kit/docs/source/index.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-SunFounder Zero W AI Kit
+SunFounder AI Explorer Lab Kit
 =======================================================

-Thanks for choosing our |link_Raphael_kit|.
+Thanks for choosing our AI Explorer Lab Kit.

 .. .. note::
 ..
 This document is available in the following languages.